lukelex/seeren/README.md

 #Seeren
 The way we build and structure our Views are fundamentally wrong.
-Views should be composed of multiple `interdependent pieces`, or `components` if you will, that when assembled together will work as expected.
+Views should be composed of multiple interdependent pieces, or components if you will, that when assembled together will work as expected.

-Seeren was built to support this idea and the process behind it.
+Seeren was built to support the creation process behind this idea.
 Where you should develop and test your view's look & feel, behavior and assertiveness, as units and later on put them together as whole.

 ##Getting started

 Seeren sets up the an entry point, `"/components/:component_name"`, to your tests.

 ```